nomad-software/nomad.uk.net/markdown/articles/templates-in-d-explained.md

 And that is it!
 Simply by changing the type we instantiate the template in a different way.
 Each instantiated template, both the string and integer version are strongly typed and react as if two implementations had been created by hand.

 Notice i’ve used the longhand syntax to define the interface and class.
 For me this is easier to read and understand what is being asked of the compiler.
 When instantiating the queue object i’m in two minds whether the longhand or alternative is better.
-Some people prefer <code>auto x = new Queue!(string)();</code> while others prefer <code>auto x = new Queue!string;</code>.
+Some people prefer `auto x = new Queue!(string)();` while others prefer `auto x = new Queue!string;`.
 After learning the alternative syntax above, both are equal.

 ## Parameterized scopes

 After reading the above few paragraphs you should now have a grasp on what type parameters are and how they are used in definitions.
 Sometimes however you might like to perform some compile time type manipulation but don’t want to create a class, struct or function doing it.
 This is where parameterized scopes come into play.
-These allow you to define a block scope using the <code>template</code> keyword and later instantiate it while passing parameters.
+These allow you to define a block scope using the `template` keyword and later instantiate it while passing parameters.
 These scopes (or templates as we’ll refer to them from now on) can be instantiated whenever they are needed.
 Once the template has been instantiated you can then read types or values from it.
 Here is an example:

 <script src="https://gist.github.com/nomad-software/33db1eae40694f06c07172c7fba092d8.js"></script>

-Above i’ve defined a template called <code>FixedSizeArray</code> that can create many array types depending on the parameters passed.
+Above i’ve defined a template called `FixedSizeArray` that can create many array types depending on the parameters passed.
 The first thing to notice is that you can pass type parameters and value parameters to the template in the same set of parens.
 This is intended and as long as everything passed is available at compile time the template will instantiate successfully.

-When first instantiating the template I pass the type <code>short</code> and the literal <code>2</code> like this:
+When first instantiating the template I pass the type `short` and the literal `2` like this:

 <script src="https://gist.github.com/nomad-software/d10248fffbb4f4927269b1a2ba9b6ece.js"></script>

-I then access the aliased type definition inside the template scope by using dot notation and use it as a type to define <code>location</code>.
-In the above line <code>type</code> is the alias i’m accessing (created by the template) therefore the entire line compiles to:
+I then access the aliased type definition inside the template scope by using dot notation and use it as a type to define `location`.
+In the above line `type` is the alias i’m accessing (created by the template) therefore the entire line compiles to:

 <script src="https://gist.github.com/nomad-software/09e3c04fc7f74ae722aa7145c8398162.js"></script>